mattamx/Projects/Sprint 7 - Introduction to ML/README.md

 #### Results

-Through model hyperparameter tuning, iteratively searching for the best score/estimators in this instance, we achieve a final accuracy score of 79% leveraging the test dataset.
+Through model hyperparameter tuning, iteratively searching for the best score/estimators in this instance, we achieve a final accuracy score of 79% when performing model evaluation using the test dataset.

 # Chart Examples